Corallo/discussions/README.md

-# discussions
+# Discussions

-Repository acting as discussions for the organization.
+Repository acting as [discussions](https://github.com/orgs/AxisCommunications/discussions) for the Axis Communications organization on GitHub.